 With the rapidly growing number of ransomware attacks and the need to have 24/7 access to their data, businesses must focus even more on backup & disaster recovery.
 Because even with the best endpoint protection out there, you’re still vulnerable.
 Backups are your last line of defense.

 So, how many times have you personally had to put the backups aside because something higher priority came up.
 Maybe the CEO’s email quit syncing to his or her phone?
 Or a workstation crashed, or the internet goes down and your phones are out.

-At ThinkGard all we do is backup & disaster recovery.
+At ThinkGard all we do is backup & disaster recovery as a service.
+Also known as DRaaS.
 Every bit of our energy goes into monitoring so that your backups are given the attention they need every single day.
 In fact, many of our customers already have a complete IT staff in place but find it easier to sleep at night or go on vacation knowing that when a disaster happens, whether ransomware, fire, flood or wind related, they’re covered.
 We even write and test their DR plans so in a break the glass emergency scenario, they have documentation in place for the process of recovering their data.

 If you’ve ever considered using a managed service provider for your backups, consider using one where backups are their specialty.